idevanshrai/EchoScribe/README.md

 # 🎙️ EchoScribe (Voice-to-Notes Offline)

-Voice Notes Offline is a lightweight backend service that lets you **transcribe and summarize audio locally** — no internet, no external APIs.
+EchoScribe is a lightweight backend service that lets you **transcribe and summarize audio locally** — no internet, no external APIs.
 Powered by modern speech recognition and summarization models, it’s ideal for privacy-focused note-taking, research, and productivity.

 ---